elbento/elbento.github.io/_posts/2016-09-28-white-label-everything.md

 think beyond the the traditional revenue raiser of consumer advertising.

 Media organisations offer a wealth of expertise and services required to maintain the highest levels of journalism.
 They must capitalise on this wealth by providing their services to the new wave of media companies in a form of "white-label" journalism.
+Unfortunately many of these organisations see new media companies as a direct competitor and are jettisoning their most valuable assets in an attempt to compete in the new media space.
+The tragedy is the loss of journalism quality and integrity that hopefully will be regained once these old media organisations realise their mistakes.